 Secure Your Release Before the Case Begins

-Setra Law Firm, PC represents clients at bond hearings and detention proceedings in Odessa and throughout West Texas.
+Setra Law Firm, PC represents clients at bond hearings and detention proceedings in Odessa & Midland, TX, and throughout West Texas.

 Setra Law Firm, PC provides focused legal representation at bond hearings and jail release proceedings for individuals facing criminal charges in Odessa and the surrounding Midland Basin region.
 When you or a family member is detained after an arrest, the arguments made at the initial bond hearing directly affect whether release is granted, denied, or conditioned on terms you may not be able to meet.
 This representation involves analyzing the probable cause affidavit, preparing evidence of community ties and employment history, and presenting arguments that address the legal standards judges apply when setting bond amounts and release conditions.